 The DSL or DDSL should always be available during school hours or when a school activity is taking place to discuss safeguarding concerns.
 As staff availability cannot be guaranteed out of school hours, or when a school activity is not taking place, at such times urgent safeguarding matters should be referred direct to Children's Social care (and copied to the DSL).
+During these times, non-urgent matters may be emailed to the DSL or reported on CPOMS.

 If in exceptional circumstances the DSL or DDSL are unavailable, staff must not delay in taking action.
-Staff should speak directly to Children's Social care and or the Police.
+Staff should speak to their senior line manager or a member of the senior leadership team and/or advice should be taken from children's social care.
 Any action taken by a member of staff pursuant to this requirement should then be shared with the DSL or DDSL as soon as practically possible.